Djeda8/Tutorial-Babel-CLI/readme.md

   If you run `npm install` you can install all the package listed in desDependencies.

   --save-dev is used to save the package for development purpose.
-Example: unit tests, minification..
+Example: unit tests, minification.

-  --save is used to save the package required for the application to run. babel-core is Babel compiler core. babel-cli is Babel command line Babel tools. babel-env is a Babel preset that compiles ES2015+ down to ES5 by automatically determining the Babel plugins and polyfills you need based on your targeted browser or runtime environments. babel-preset-es2015 is a Babel preset for all es2015 plugins.
+  --save is used to save the package required for the application to run.

+  babel-core is Babel compiler core.

+  babel-cli is Babel command line Babel tools.

+  babel-env is a Babel preset that compiles ES2015+ down to ES5 by automatically determining the Babel plugins and polyfills you need based on your targeted browser or runtime environments.

+  babel-preset-es2015 is a Babel preset for all es2015 plugins.

 6. Create the file __.babelrc.__ To do this.